progmaticlab/outdated-tf-devstack/README.md

 # tf-devstack

+This is a development version.
+Instead please use the new https://github.com/tungstenfabric/tf-devstack

 tf-devstack is a tool for deployment of Contrail from published containers or building and deploying from sources.

 It is similar to the OpenStack's devstack tool and